spryker/spryker-docs/docs/pbc/all/search/202212.0/third-party-integrations/algolia.md

 {% info_block infoBox "Note" %}

-Spryker groups all concrete products that belong to the same abstract product if a search query returns them.
+Spryker groups all concrete products that belong to the same abstract product if a search query returns the concrete products.

 {% endinfo_block %}